Margaret Bondfield: Women's Labour League

 With a government suffrage reform bill pending in parliament, the WLL introduced a motion to the 1909 Labour Party conference committing the party to oppose any suffrage extension bill that did not specifically include women.
 However, while the party was largely sympathetic to the principle of women's suffrage, it was unwilling to risk losing the limited reforms to male suffrage promised by the government's bill.
 When Bondfield tabled the WLL motion at the Labour conference, she was persuaded by Arthur Henderson to water it down.
 Many suffragists reacted angrily; the WSPU accused the WLL, and Bondfield in particular, of treachery.
-Fran Abrams, in a biographical essay, writes that although Bondfield "was prepared to argue loud and long for adult suffrage, ... she was not prepared to damage her relationship with the Labour Party for it".
+Fran Abrams, in a biographical essay, wrote that although Bondfield "was prepared to argue loud and long for adult suffrage ... she was not prepared to damage her relationship with the Labour Party for it".

 Since the passing of the Qualification of Women Act in 1907, women had been eligible to vote in and stand as candidates in municipal elections.
 Several WLL members contested the London County Council elections in 1910; Bondfield stood in Woolwich, unsuccessfully (she contested the same seat in 1913, with a similar result).
 The League was active in all types of elections, supporting and canvassing for candidates of either sex who spoke out for women's rights.
 Through these activities Bondfield experienced the lives of the poorest of families, writing: "Oh! the lonely lives of these women, hidden away at the back of a network of small, mean streets!"